alphagov/govuk-design-system/src/patterns/check-answers/index.md

 You should provide a ‘Change’ link next to each section on your check answers page so that users can add or change the information.
 'Change' links contain hidden text to make them accessible to screen reader users.
 Update the hidden text to describe what each 'change' link is for.

-<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If a user decides to go back to a previous answer, make sure information they have already entered is pre-populated.
+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If a user decides to go back to a previous answer, make sure information they've already entered is pre-populated.

 Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
 This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).